-Technology is all around you, from the moment the morning alarm clock goes off to when you return home at the end of the workday.
-As you go about your day, it might not even occur to you all the ways that technology impacts you.
-That’s because digital devices are so ingrained in the North American lifestyle that they’re more likely to be noticed only if they’re suddenly absent.
-With that in mind, let’s look at seven ways that tech can affect and improve everyday life.
+Technology is all around you, from the moment the morning alarm goes off to when you return home at the end of the workday.
+As you go about your day, it might not even occur to you just how many ways technology shapes your routine.
+Digital devices are so ingrained in the North American lifestyle that they tend to be noticed only when they’re suddenly absent.
+With that in mind, let’s look at seven ways tech can affect and improve everyday life.

 1. Better, Faster Communication

 People communicate on smartphones, tablets, desktop computers, and laptops throughout the day.
-You might talk on the phone to your parents at lunchtime and later in the day text with your best friend.
+You might talk on the phone to your parents at lunchtime and later text with your best friend.

-After that, you might go on a social media network like Facebook to post a happy birthday message on the timeline of a long-time buddy.
-Then, you FaceTime an out-of-town colleague for a quick video chat on your laptop.
+After that, you might hop on a social media network like Facebook to post a happy birthday message on a long-time buddy’s timeline.
+Then you FaceTime an out-of-town colleague for a quick video chat on your laptop.
 These examples are only some of the many ways to communicate using modern tech.

 The dialogue happens quickly, too.
-When you send an email, for instance, it sends to the other person’s inbox almost instantaneously.
+When you send an email, it arrives in the other person’s inbox almost instantaneously.
 That holds true for Skype calls, Instagram DMs, sending GIFs by phone, and other ways of engaging over tech.
-Of course, there can be glitches in hardware and software, such as apps, that occasionally slow things down.
+Of course, glitches in hardware and software can occasionally slow things down.

 Texting can improve communication by helping you avoid awkward or unpleasant phone calls and by helping you feel less lonely.
 It can be a lifeline literally for a crisis text line.
 As for emojis, they can make a conversation with a friend fun to type and receive.